MattSokol79/Python_TDD_test_task/README.md

 # Creating the code class for the modulus/non_zero task
 class Modulus_Calc:

-    # Function that outputs the modulus of value1 % value2
+    # Function that outputs True if no remainder when value1 % value2 i.e == 0
     def modulus(self, value1, value2):
-        return value1 % value2
+        if value1 % value2 == 0:
+            return True
+        else:
+            return False

     # Function that outputs True if both values are > 0, False if < 0
     def not_zero(self, value1, value2):